Owl Symbolism Across Cultures

 3. Wizardry

-Owls, particularly white ones, have long been associated with witchcraft, believed to be the most elusive.
-In Greek and Roman folklore, it was thought that witches could transform into owls to suck the blood of babies.
-In various cultures, owls were considered messengers of witches or hooted as a warning of their presence, leading to the hunting and killing of many owls during the Middle Ages.
+In Greek and Roman tales, witches were believed to transform into owls to drink the blood of babies.
+Owls were also seen as messengers of witches or as warnings of their presence, leading to widespread fear and the killing of owls during the Middle Ages.

-Across many African countries, owls are linked to sorcery and harmful magic.
-The presence of a large owl near a house is believed to signify the presence of a powerful shaman.
-Some people also believe that owls serve as messengers between the shaman and the spirit world.
+In many African cultures, owls are linked to sorcery and magic.
+Seeing a large owl near a home is thought to signal the presence of a powerful shaman, with owls often seen as messengers between the shaman and the spirit world.

 Owl Symbolism in Japanese Cultures